LWFlouisa/AdvBaysian/README.md

 Shuffled Vortex - This procedure uses the shuffled ruleset which is always random.
 Adaptive Vortex - Not yet implemented.
 Vortex procedure based on a "mode" of the known ruleset that isn't random.
 ~~~

+## Use Cases
+For non machine learning, the best use case is in using the terminal to play predefined music tones.